 Basement rooms need to be adequately ventilated, as set out in the Building Regulations.
 If there is no possibility of providing opening windows, the easiest way to circulate a supply of fresh air is to install a mechanical ventilation system.
 You could provide fresh air, as well as daylight, by lowering the garden and fitting glazed doors, with steps outside the door leading up to ground floor level.
 If this is not possible due to a lack of space, you could create a lightwell that will allow natural light into the basement through a partially glazed ceiling or a skylight extending into the garden.
 Alternatively, you could create a glass bridge connecting the basement with the ground floor.

 A basement room has the ability to absorb noise, which makes it the perfect room for teenagers.
-There they can play loud music without annoying the neighbours.
-Alternatively, you could use your newly gained basement space to house a home cinema, games room, or even a private gym.
+Or, you could use your newly gained basement space to house a home cinema, games room, or even a private gym.